In this article

 But in order to do so, the IRS requires that you use the standard mileage rate in the first year that you claim business use for your vehicle.
 In later years, you’ll be free to choose whichever of the two methods you prefer.

-If you don’t use the standard mileage rate deduction in the first year that you claim business use of your vehicle, then you’ll be required to use the actual expenses method each year moving forward.
+If you don’t use the standard mileage rate deduction in the first year that you claim business use of your vehicle, you’ll be required to use the actual expenses method each year moving forward.

 Ramp makes tracking vehicle expenses easy